TureganoJose/ARCproject/README.md

 ## ARC01 is a cheap RC with a couple of brushed motors to control steering and acceleration.
 ## ARC02 is based around FTX Vantage chassis platform.
 It's got a brushed motor and a 3kg servo.

+#The project has 5 distinctive parts:
+## 1. Prototyping the car
+The project started with **ARC01**, a cheap RC with a couple of brushed motors to control steering and acceleration.
+It highlighted the limitations of the raspberry pi when it comes to controls  and computational power.
+## 2. Hardware
+## 3. Controls and software
+## 4. Collecting data and labelling
+## 5. Training models
+## 6. Embedded software

 camera_test.py: Contains capturing and saving data benchmarks

 bluedot_test.py: Testing the bluedot API.
 Bluedot is an android app which connects with RPi via Bluetooth and sends the position of your finger placed on a bluedot on the screen.
 Bluedot also recognises some basic interactions like double-tap and swipe